samsenko/stock-direction-prediction/README.md

 8. Precisions on downward predictions of our model predicting 1 week ahead against a model predicting based on trend (p = 0.13)

 Based on this, I conclude that the model is clearly better than randomly guessing both at predicting upward and downward movement in stocks and across various time periods (including over only 1 week).
-Additionally, the model shows clear evidence of consistently outperforming slightly more sophisticated methods based on trend in moving average when predicting movements over short time periods (ie.
+Additionally, the model shows some evidence that it would consistently outperform slightly more sophisticated methods based on trend in moving average when predicting movements over short time periods (ie.
 1 week).
-Finally, it is not yet clear whether the model would consistently outperform these slightly more sophisticated models when predicting movements over longer time periods.
+Finally, it is not clear whether the model would consistently outperform these slightly more sophisticated models when predicting movements over longer time periods.

 ## Files in this Repository